ardalanamini/xcoins-code-review/README.md

   - Inconsistent API response format.
     > Some controllers directly send the database record(s) as the response, some send them wrapped inside an object.
   - No request validation was in place for any of the controllers.
+  - The `seed` script was creating a database records using different fields than the fields in the models. ( e.g. `Simulator` record)
+  - The `seed` script was not awaiting database connection/disconnection.

 ### Improvements